joanrig/congress_front_end/devlog.md

 ## There should be 3 routes
 The Application must make use of react-router and proper RESTful routing

+##There should be 2 container components
+1. Congress

 ###requirements - completed
+DONE: You should be using fetch() within your actions to GET data from your api

 DONE: The code should be written in ES6 as much as possible
 DONE: Use the create-react-app generator to start your project.
-DONE: Your app should have one HTML page to render your react-redux application There should be 2 container components
+DONE: Your app should have one HTML page to render your react-redux application
-1. Congress
-2. Senate
-3. House

 DONE: Use Redux middleware to respond to and modify state change
 1. added thunk